Patty Jenkins: Style and themes

 In the film Monster, Jenkins explored the issues of morality and femininity.
 In Wonder Woman, Jenkins suggests that the audience experiences the journey of the lead character Diana Prince through Diana's eyes.
 Diana is portrayed as the universal human character that the audience never experiences from the outside.
 Jenkins suggests that the major theme of the film is the idea that there are no other villains than humans themselves.
 She mentions how she was influenced by Superman and how that is incorporated in her own superhero film.

-Connie Nielsen (who plays Hippolyta in the Wonder Woman franchise) said that Jenkins fought for feminist themes to be included in the Wonder Woman film and rejected the idea of including a controversial origin story for the Amazons which portrayed them as victims rather than warriors.
+Connie Nielsen (who plays Hippolyta in the Wonder Woman franchise) said that Jenkins fought for feminist themes to be included in Wonder Woman, and rejected the idea of including a controversial origin story for the Amazons, which portrayed them as victims rather than warriors.

 Some of Jenkins' mentors and influencers include Gary Ross, Kathryn Bigelow and Steve Perry.
 She mentions that she often likes to discuss the process of making soundtracks with musicians like Perry, who was a musical consultant on her film Monster.
 The organization and structure of music, according to Jenkins, has a lot of parallels to theatre and drama.
 As a director, she uses this rhythm to direct the delivery of dialogues.